terraframe/geo-registry/pages/mydoc/mydoc_dev_setup.md

 6. Select all of the projects to import and make sure that "Search for nested projects" is checked.

 ### 5. Configure the GeoRegistry
 1. The root database credentials are set in the georegistry-server/pom.xml.
-If you aren't using postgres/postgres, change it now.
+If you aren't using the default PostgreSQL configuration (postgres/postgres), you'll need to change the georegistry-server/pom.xml to have the appropriate credentials to access your database environment.

 ```
     <root.db>postgres</root.db>